• Proposed

 Habitat and Ecology

-Saprobic.
-Scattered to gregarious, often in small fused clusters on conifer duff and needles.
+It is a saprobic species.
+It fruits as scattered to gregarious growths, often in small fused clusters on conifer duff and needles.
 Most collections come from Red Fir (Abies magnifica) forest.
-It is typically found in high elevation forests above 2000 m.
+It is typically found in high elevation forests above 2,000 m.

 Threats

-Large scale disturbances like logging or machine thinning are likely detrimental.
-More basic biodiversity data for this species needs to be gathered to know what other threats are negatively impacting the species.
+Large scale disturbances like logging or machine thinning are likely to be detrimental.
+More basic biodiversity data for this species need to be gathered to know what other threats are negatively impacting the species.

 Conservation Actions